mengbinhao/jack-note/docs/english/NPR.md

   > I think what we can be certain of is that ...

 - 2019.7.16
-  - criticism n | critic n
+  - criticism n | critic n | critical adj
   - cable n/vt
   - ambassador n
   - inept adj